 On May 31, 2007, MTACC awarded a contract to PB Americas to perform Construction Management services for Phase 1 of the SAS project.
-As Consultant Construction Manager (CCM), PB Americas will provide services for 91 months with a not-to-exceed value of \$80.9 million.
+As Consultant Construction Manager

+(CCM), PB Americas will provide services for 91 months with a not-to-exceed value of \$80.9 million.
 PB is playing an active role coordinating activities among the various agencies, the contractor (S3) and the SAS Project Team.
 S3 concerns are being addressed with action items being assigned and tracked for closure.
 Working Group and Job Progress Meetings are being held bi-weekly to keep all parties informed.
-PB completed a Constructability/Peer Review of the 96th Street Station design (60% submittal) and subsequently issued its final report in December 2007.
-The SAS project team is evaluating the recommendations.
+If the Contract Packaging Plan is revised, the CCM contract will require a change order to provide funding for the additional personnel required for each added contract.
+Although functions like scheduling or quality assurance may not be affected, the number of resident engineers and inspectors will increase.